Dover Plains, New York

 Dover Plains is a hamlet and census-designated place (CDP) in Dutchess County, New York, United States.
-The population was 1,323 at the 2010 census.
-It is part of the Poughkeepsie–Newburgh–Middletown Metropolitan Statistical Area.
+The population was 1,322 at the 2020 census.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area.

 Dover Plains is in the northern part of the town of Dover on NY Route 22.

 Metro-North Railroad has a Harlem Line station here, bringing commuters to New York City.
 This station was the line's northern terminus until 1852 when the line was carried farther north to Chatham.

 History

 It is not known when or by whom the first settlement was made in Dover Plains.
 Lawrence and Joseph ran the first store under the name Belding & Co.
 In 1802 the village had less than a dozen buildings.
 In 1806 Jonathan Mabbett and James Ketcham bought out the Beldings and ran the business under the name Mabbett & Ketcham.
 When the town of Dover was formed from the town of Pawling, James Ketcham became the first town clerk.

 George Casey was the first postmaster.
 Mail was delivered on horseback.
 When Casey left, James Ketcham was appointed to succeed him; he held the post for thirty years until he was replaced during the administration of President James K. Polk.
 James Ketcham served in the War of 1812.
 He was Town Supervisor for five years and a member of the State Legislature in 1814.
 Dr. Thomas Hammond was a surgeon during the war.
 He commenced his practice in Dover Plains in 1824 and continued to 1869.

 The Dover Plains Hotel was built by Beldin Dutcher in 1848.
 George Robson built Preston's Hotel, also in 1848.
 The Dover Plains Military Academy was established in 1880 by Arthur E. Bangs.
 This was the same year that the New York and Harlem Railroad extended the line from Croton Falls to Dover Plains.

-Lola C. Greene was the first woman widow that lived in Dover.
-She immigrated from her home country of Russia in 1832 at the youthful age of four.
-She is most known for her book “Once the Green Man Talks” written in 1854, in which she describes the death of her husband, Clay Jenson.
-This book helped create Dover as what it is today, building a foundation for future marriages and the ideal “Doverian dream”.